Akhil-Mathew-472/PythonOOP--Library-Management/readme.md

 # PythonOOP--Library-Management
 A simple example for Object Oriented Programming in Python

+# PythonOOP--Library-Management
+A simple example for Object Oriented Programming in Python

 Note: This program is a simple program for showcasing the Object Oriented Programming and its ease of use.
 There is no graphical interface in this.
 **N.B:** This code uses dictionary to store user and book details.
 Upon exiting the program, all data will be lost.
 Like I said, this program is only to showcase OOP nature of Python.